gornskew/lisply-mcp/README.md

 4. Create, manipulate, compile, load, and analyze files through Lisp evaluation.
 5. Interact with Lisp debuggers (for locally spawned containers).

+### What is Lisply?

+[Lisply](./BACKEND-REQS.md) is a lightweight protocol that specifies a minimal yet flexible set of HTTP and standard input/output interfaces, a standard set of environment variables, a docker container image naming convention, and several optional capabilities, to facilitate AI agents controlling Lisp systems.

 ## Architecture

-The MCP wrapper implements the Model Context Protocol (MCP) to connect Claude with Lisply backend capabilities.
-Here's how the components
+This MCP wrapper implements the Model Context Protocol (MCP) to connect Claude or any other MCP-capable AI Agent (also known in this context as an "MCP Client") with Lisply backend services.
+The below diagram attempts to capture how the components interact:
-interact:

 ```mermaid